 Loyola ranks among the top master’s universities in the nation

-Loyola University Maryland was ranked No. 29 in Washington Monthly’s 2021 Master’s University Rankings.
+Loyola University Maryland was ranked No. 29 in Washington Monthly’s 2021 Master’s University Rankings—placing Loyola as the highest-ranking of 13 Maryland colleges and universities.
 Washington Monthly ranks schools based on “what they do for the country,” measuring “their contribution to the public good in three broad categories: social mobility, research, and providing opportunities for public service,” according to the publication.

 “At Loyola, we aspire to the Jesuit ideals of service, justice, and integrity,” said Robert Kelly, Ph.D., vice president and special assistant to the president.
 “Whether by providing a thoughtful, ethical education or through direct service for the public good, such as our York Road Initiative, we live our values every day, which is why we’re proud to be recognized by Washington Monthly.”